DemkivV/deep-learning-experiments/README.md

 # Deep Learning Experiments
 Collection of various deep learning experiments with details and demos of results.
-(Work in progress.)

 1. [Training Objectives](#training-objectives)